jseabold/pycon-ds-2018/README.md

 python imports-test.py
 ```

+### Data

 Go ahead and unzip the data in the `data/` directory.
+Depending on how you unzip the archive *this may create a subdirectory, if it does then you need to move all of the files into the parent directory*.
+All of the data files should be in the `data/` directory *not* `data/data`.

 ## Outline